elder-plinius/Eos/README.md

 Overview

 Every day, thousands of open source developers work on the same problems in small circles.
 This is an inefficient system design which results in resource inefficiency, slow information dispersal, and countless missed opportunities for synergy.
-EOS is an advanced Discord bot designed to optimize and streamline open source collaboration among individuals and groups (tribes) based on their skills and capabilities.
+Eos is an advanced Discord bot designed to optimize and streamline open source collaboration among individuals and groups (tribes) based on their skills and capabilities.
 Named for the Greek goddess of the dawn, this project aims to disperse the light of innovation and revolutionize project management by creating a communication layer across multiple communities.
 The term "myelination" is borrowed from neuroscience to symbolize the enhancement and optimization of pathways for effective collaboration and task management.

 Features